 The diagnosis is often made on palpation/manipulation of the stifle, although in some dogs this may require sedation.
 X-rays will show signs of osteoarthritis (OA or ‘arthritis’).
 Early cases may be less easy to diagnose, sometimes requiring exploratory surgery/arthroscopy to visually examine the cruciate ligament.

-Surgery involves examination of the menisci, so that any torn pieces can be removed, and stabilisation of the joint.
+Surgery involves examination of the menisci (these are cartilage shock absorbers in the joint that we mentioned early), so that any torn pieces can be removed, and stabilisation of the joint.
 Numerous stabilisation techniques have been described.
 A restraining suture can be placed around the outside of the joint to try to replicate the function of the torn ligament (known as extracapsular or lateral retinacular suture stabilisation) but these sutures frequently stretch or break, with recurrent instability.
-Tibial tuberosity advancement (TTA, also referred to as MMP) is another option although published studies and our experience suggest that this technique is not as robust or as effective as our prefered technique, TPLO.
+Tibial tuberosity advancement (TTA, also referred to as MMP) is another option although published studies and our experience suggest that this technique is not as robust or as effective as our preferred technique, TPLO.

 At Anderson Moores we recommend Tibial Plateau Levelling Osteotomy (TPLO) for almost all dogs (and often cats too).
-TPLO changes the geometry of the tibia to counteract the forces that are responsible for the instability.
+TPLO changes the angle of the tibial plateau to counteract the forces that are responsible for the instability.
+Think about the ligament as a handbrake on a car, if it fails the car will roll down the hill (the tibia), the surgery gets rid of the hill by levelling the tiba.
 TPLO provides a robust repair which is very reliable and results in a consistently early and good return to limb function.
 TPLO is however a very technical procedure and in the wrong hands complications can be serious.
 At Anderson Moores our specialist surgeons perform hundreds of these procedures every year and the risk of complications is very low.
 Published research studies from the University of Cornell confirm that TPLO returns dogs to better limb function than suture stabilisation in the short and medium term and in a 2016 study it is reported that TPLO is superior to TTA (Krotscheck et al Veterinary Surgery 2016: TPLO returned dogs to normal function by 6-12 months whereas TTA did not).

 We have seen a number of catastrophic complications following the performance of some TTA/MMP -type surgeries by non-specialist veterinary surgeons and we would urge owners to be cautious in choosing their surgeon.
 Always ask your surgeon what level of orthopaedic expertise they have, what procedure they are going to perform, how many of these procedures they have performed and what complications they have encountered.
 And remember you can always ask your first opinion vet for a referral to a Specialist surgeon who performs hundreds of these surgeries every year safely and with great success rates.